 Open Roles at Figma

-Figma currently has 152 open positions.
-Browse all live openings on our jobs page or explore the Figma culture profile.
+Figma currently has 152 open positions across the company.
+Given the expansion to 8 products and post-IPO growth, hiring is active across nearly every function.
+Browse all live openings on our Figma jobs page or explore the Figma culture profile.

 Hiring by Department